1: Birth

-Here are the top 10 cool facts about General Larry Ellis.
+Here are 10 cool facts about General Larry Ellis.

 Larry held many staff positions in the Army.
-They included:
+Some of these positions include:

 - Battalion Operations Officer, 82d Airborne Division, Fort Bragg